tiffanykaczmarek/netbox-bulk-connect/README.md

 For this purpose, when creating/editing the API token, within netbox, activate the tick in the checkbox "Write enabled".

 ## Select Devices
-All devices with existing rearports, which are not connected, are automatically retrieved from netbox
+All devices with existing rearports, which are not connected, are automatically retrieved from netbox.
 * in "Device A", select the device you want to connect
 * in "Device B", select the device you want to connect to the device "Device A"
 * the number of ports is determined automatically